polyswarm/microengine-webhooks-py/README.md

 Everything in this project is customizable.
 This marks a change from polyswarm-client, where developers just created a module to run inside polyswarm-client.

-For example, a developers may want to do any of the following.
+For example, developers may want to do any of the following.

 * Change the `metadata` field in `ScanResult` to use a `Dict` instead of polyswarm-artifact (Will require a change in `ScanResult.to_assertion` as well).
 * Add more fields in `ScanResult` that `compute_bid` uses to generate a bid.